hyominchoi/Scalable_App_with_Google_App_Engine/ConferenceCentral_Complete/README.md

 ## Task 1
-1. Session has
+1. Session(ndb.Model)
     name            = ndb.StringProperty(required=True)
     conferenceName  = ndb.StringProperty()
     speaker         = ndb.StringProperty()
     highlights      = ndb.StringProperty()
     date            = ndb.DateProperty()
-    startTimeIn24hNotation = ndb.IntegerProperty()
+    startTimeIn24hNotation = ndb.TimeProperty()
-    duration        = ndb.IntegerProperty(required=True)
+    duration        = ndb.FloatProperty(required=True)
     typeOfsession   = ndb.StringProperty(required=True)
     inWishlist      = ndb.IntegerProperty(required=True)

-   name, speaker, date, startTimeIn44hNotation, duration (1 means 1 hour, one should change this to non-int type if needed), typeOfsession are required to create a session object.
+  SessionForm(messages.Message):
+    """SessionForm -- Session outbound form message"""
+    name            = messages.StringField(1)
+    conferenceName  = messages.StringField(2)
+    speaker         = messages.StringField(3)
+    highlights      = messages.StringField(4)
+    date            = messages.StringField(5) #DateTimeField() FORMAT: yyyy-mm-dd
+    startTimeIn24hNotation  = messages.StringField(6) #DateTimeField() FORMAT: HH:MM
+    duration        = messages.FloatField(7) # 1 means 1h
+    typeOfsession   = messages.StringField(8)
+    websafeKey      = messages.StringField(9)

+  To create a session, session name and conference key are required.
+If the user does not put info for some entries would be set by default values in DEFAULT_SESSION dictionary in conferece.py.

-   Session is a child of Conference object. copySessionToForm converts Session to SessionForms.
+  Session is a child of Conference object.
+Therefore, when being created, its parent key is given as a conference key.

+  When a session is created, the variable inWishlist is set to be 0.
+As a user add(or remove) the session to(from) his or her wishlist, inWishlist variable will increase(decreased) by one, and is of IntegerProperty.

+  The variable duration is of FloatProperty.
+If its value is 1, that means the duration is for an hour.
+O.5 means 30min.

+  The varaible startTimeIn24hNotation represents the start time for a session.
+  In sessionForm, startTimeIn24hNotation is String type Message, so we have to convert one from the other when creating the session.

+  The function _copySessionToForm converts Session to SessionForms(ProtoRPC).

 ## Task 3
 1. Query for sessions in a conference by popularity.
 Order the session objects in a conference (given by websafeConferenceKey) by inWishlist.
 Returns SessionForms
 1. Query for conferences in which a given speaker speaks.
-To do this, first find the sessions in which the speaker speaks.
+To do this, first find the
+   sessions in which the speaker speaks.
 Then, find the parent keys for the sessions to  find conferences.
 Returns ConferenceForms.
-1. To query for a nonworkshop sessions before 7pm, we can't use two inequalities.
+1. If we were to query for sessions != workshop AND time < 19h, we encounter a problem
-   Therefore, we should take, for example, a query looks like (!= workshop and (8am OR 9 am OR 10am OR ..
-6pm))
+   because we can't use two inequalities on different properties.
+Therefore, we should   take, for example, a composite query looks like the following:

+    step 1:
+      CompositeFilter Operator OR
+      TypeOfSession EQAL Workshop
+      startTime EQUAL 19
+      startTime EQUAL 20
+      startTime EQUAL 21
+      startTime EQUAL 22
+      startTime EQUAL 23
+      startTime EQUAL 24
+    step 2:
+      Take NOT EQUAL TO (or Complement set of) the result of step 1.